Expanded “Baker’s Dozen List” to Build Capacity and Organizational

 9. Special Program or Special Project Request.
-Similar to #6 Proposal only Program or Project Specific.
-Other Samples:
+Similar to #6 Proposal only Program/Project Specific.

---1-Page Summary Page.
+--1-Page Summary.
 Will use with numerous other documents.
 Use OFTEN for Donor Education!

 12. Online Submissions into their form or template.
 Cut-and-paste from your document or documents carefully and using “notepad” or “notes” into their online form.
 Create an account and username, enter, edit, critique BEFORE submitting.
 Carefully complete their online form being aware of how many “characters” you have.
 You may need to combine categories from your documents or modify sources but follow their requests.
 Electronically sending your document as an attachment in a single, contiguous electronic file—not splintered files.

 13. Poster to Raise Awareness and Educate.
 Poster one-sided for posting at churches, schools, on bulletin boards, in windows and at facilities.
 8.5 x 11 or 14 on cardstock, 110-lb paper at least.
 Liberally distribute this and ask people to post it as they can in their business or church.

 Questions?
 Need help?
 Contact:

 Bob Vickers bob@ArtfulAskers.com(this is the preferred method of contact)